How to use Thin Instances

 sphere.thinInstanceSetBuffer("matrix", bufferMatrices, 16, true);sphere.thinInstanceSetBuffer("color", bufferColors, 4, true);

 Thin instances are supported for collisions, picking, rendering and shadows.
-However, for collisions and picking, a single bounding info encompassing all the thin instances is used to check intersection: the check is not done for each thin instance separately.
+However, for collisions, a single bounding info encompassing all the thin instances is used to check intersection: the check is not done for each thin instance separately.

 The green and blue cubes are not rendered correctly because they have a -1 scale for the X direction, making the determinant of their matrix negative.